Hazardous Waste Site | Allegan & Kalamazoo Counties, MI | 1950s to Present

 Restoration activities are ongoing:

-- A Restoration Plan was finalized in August 2013 for the Portage Creek and Allied Paper Landfill portion of the site.
+- A Draft Restoration Plan was finalized in August 2013 for the Portage Creek and Allied Paper Landfill portion of the site.

 - In December 2016 a Final Restoration Plan and Programmatic Environmental Impact Statement was approved.
 This plan lays out a suite of habitat restoration actions that we believe will most effectively compensate the public for losses caused by releases of PCBs in the River.
 The scale of restoration activity that will be implemented will depend upon the resolution of natural resource damage claims with the parties responsible for PCB releases.